imenoxs/auto_dela_detect/readme.md

 The several pipeline python files each contain one approach.
 Each pipeline also has a optimizer python file with the corresponding number.
 The optimizers use the optuna framework to optimize the parameters of the respective approach.
+To see the results of the optuna training you can start the environment with

+`optuna-dashboard sqlite:///optuna.db`
+or
-To see the results of the optuna training you can start the environment with `optuna-dashboard sqlite:///optuna.db` `mlflow ui --backend-store-uri sqlite:///MLFlow.db` in the configs folder there is also a yaml file containing the configuration of the pipelines.
+`mlflow ui --backend-store-uri sqlite:///MLFlow.db`

+in the configs folder there is also a yaml file containing the configuration of the pipelines.
 If the pipeline is run the configuration gets read from the associated file.